rabrigo/ferry-api-proxy/README.md

 Ferry Friend is an app that integrates WSDOT's API for ferry schedules into an intuitive and mobile friendly interface.

 ## Updates
+07-14-22
+Made better names for variables and functions.
+Added a hidden class so #date-render and #ferry-times don't take up empty space.

 07-12-22
 Added scheduleCount and adds col2 class when it's longer than 12 ferry sailings.